Cuprate/old_book/src/monero/database/tables.md

 **Subkey**: Output's key image</br>
 **Value**: None (0 bytes).</br>

 This table exist to keep track of spent key image.
-It is used for quickly procede at the decoys selection.
+It is used to quickly check for double spends.

 ### alt_blocks
 ***